Skip to content

 Loss & Training

-The total loss consists of three terms, reflecting a two-level IB compression design:
+The total loss consists of three terms, reflecting the two-tier IB compression (derived from the hierarchical decomposition of the Variational Information Bottleneck (VIB) objective):

-Training strategy: - The Group Sampler, Patch Selector, and VLM are trained end-to-end jointly. - STE ensures gradient propagation through hard selection. - Cosine similarity priors serve as unsupervised weak signals to guide selection.
+Training involves end-to-end joint optimization of the Group Sampler, Patch Selector, and VLM.
+STE ensures gradient flow through hard selections, while cosine similarity priors provide unsupervised weak signals for selection.

 Key Experimental Results